Capital Budgeting Process: Why Your Data Is Failing You

 - Starting from scratch: Without a current data feed of facility conditions, directors are forced to reassess capital allocation with every budget cycle.
 From replacements and major repairs to new construction, starting budget planning from square one on big projects consumes vast swaths of time without adding significant value.

-At AkitaBox, our Capital Management solution combines automated data gathering, global pools of information, and artificial intelligence (AI) to support your capital budgeting now and in the future.
+It combines integrated data gathering and global pools of information to support your capital budgeting now and in the future.
 Using this type of platform makes it possible to design budgets correctly the first time, including appropriate allocations for replacement and major repairs, so projects can be carried out on time without funds running dry.